Côn Đảo: Thứ phi Hoàng Phi Yến

 Thứ phi Hoàng Phi Yến, or Imperial Concubine Phi Yến, is a controversial local legend from the Côn Đảo archipelago.
 According to the legend she was the concubine of Lord Gia Long (Nguyễn Phúc Ánh) and gave birth to a son known as Prince Cải, she advised Lord Ánh not to ask foreigners for help as that would make their victory less glorious and might cause issues in future, these comments caused Lord Ánh to be suspicious of her motives and to lock her up in a cave.
 Later when their toddler asked where his mother was he killed him.
 She grieved their son and later committed suicide as she was touched by a butcher during a vegetarian festival seeing it as "harming her honour as a concubine".
 This caused the villagers of Côn Đảo to hold a festival in her honour every year.

+By the mid-19th century her story had mingled with older sea-mother traditions on Côn Lôn, transforming her gradually from a wronged concubine into a kind of protective island guardian: a figure who warns sailors of approaching storms, appears in dreams to lost children, and accepts offerings of rice cakes and paper lanterns.

+By the early 20th century the annual festival in her honour had become a syncretic affair, drawing together courtly rites imagined from Nguyễn dynastic memory, folk spirit-mediumship, and the austere etiquette of the island’s fishing clans.
+Children dressed as little mandarins reenacted Prince Cải’s doomed innocence; elders recited improvised verses cautioning leaders against arrogance and foreign entanglements; women released small boats made of banana bark into the tide, sending prayers for safe seas and steadfast hearts.